Georgi-Kolev-Gl/nenovinite-middle-project/README.md

 ## Features
 * Register/ login + validation
 * Add news
-* Add questionnaire /he questionnaire are display random and not paste with the added news/
+* Add questionnaire /the questionnaire are displayed randomly and not post with the added news/
 * Vote for questionnaire
 * Sort news uploaded by user
 * Sort news by type